-Ben Lomond Summit – Queenstown
+Ben Lomond Summit – From Moke Lake

-If you’ve seen photos showcasing the splendour of Queenstown from above with the town itself, Lake Wakitipu and some impressive looking mountain ranges in the distance – chances are it was taken from Ben Lomond.
+If you’ve seen photos showcasing the splendour of Queenstown from above with the town itself, Lake Wakitipu and some impressive-looking mountain ranges in the distance – chances are it was taken from Ben Lomond.

 Ben Lomond is the big mountain directly behind Queenstown.
 The summit stands at a height of 1438m.
 It is usually accessed from town via the Tiki Trail, or by taking the gondola and walking the rest of the way – firstly to the saddle, then an hour to the summit.

 I took an alternative route up to Ben Lomond.
 I had stayed at the fabulous DoC campground at Moke Lake the night before, and upon inspection of the topo map, saw that I could take an alternative route.
 The Moonlight track starts at Moke Lake and winds around the back of the mountains.
 From there I turned and walked up around the flank of Bowen Peak to the Ben Lomond saddle.

 I left the campsite at 6.45 am and crossed the stile into the farmland area.
 Following the four-wheel-drive track, it wound up and down adjacent to the Moke creek.
 The track goes through a working station, so I came across lots of sheep and cows, which I did my best to avoid.

 The mountain views in every direction were amazing.
 After around 5km the track plunged steeply downhill to the river and back up again.
 Shortly afterward, at around 8 am I was at the turning to start the climb, off to the right in a grove of poplar trees.

 Moonlight track to Ben Lomond Saddle